My Account

 What About Interest Rate Risk?

-Because TIPS are Treasury securities, they’re backed by the U.S. government and contain virtually no credit risk.
-However, like all bonds, they are subject to interest rate risk.
+Because TIPS are Treasury securities, they’re backed by the U.S. government and contain virtually no credit risk — a key risk associated with most non-government-issued bonds.
+However, like all bonds, TIPS are subject to interest rate risk.

-In general, TIPS have the potential to perform better than nominal Treasuries in a rising interest rate environment—if rates are rising along with inflation.
-The inflation-adjustment feature of TIPS is designed to provide price protection.
+In general, TIPS have the potential to perform better than nominal Treasuries if interest rates are rising along with inflation.
+The inflation-adjustment feature of TIPS is designed to provide price protection as interest rates rise.

 Consider TIPS When Seeking Inflation Protection